 Here I look at the symptoms of the daddy blues and the things you can do to improve them because when you have the daddy blues, you can feel left out or even useless!

 So you can get on with being an awesome dad, leader, and role model!

-It is not just Mom who is at a greater risk of the blues after the birth of a Baby, Daddy blues is real, and you need to be aware so you can spot any signs and put them right immediately.
+It is not just mom who is at a greater risk of the blues after the birth of a Baby.
+Daddy blues are real, and you need to be aware, so you can spot any signs and put them right immediately.

-The Daddy blues, or paternal postpartum depression as it is officially called, is more common thank you may think.
-In fact, 1 in 10 new Dads is said to suffer from a form of postpartum depression.
+The daddy blues, or paternal postpartum depression as it is officially called, is more common, thank you may think.
+For example, 1 in 10 new dads suffers from postpartum depression.

-To put it bluntly, Daddy blues is real, and it is something that you need to be aware of as a new Dad, a family member, or a friend.
-We Men have a reputation for not asking for help when it is needed (guilty) so we need people around us to look out for the symptoms, and put up with denial when you bring it up!
+Men have a reputation for not asking for help when needed (guilty), so we need people around us to look out for the symptoms and put up with denial when you bring it up!

-Also, help out by preparing a new Dad survival kit, he will thank you for it!
+Also, help prepare a new dad survival kit; he will thank you for it!

 Daddy Blues – The Symptoms